Sz-Tim/isRev/ms/msDraft.md

 As with the dominant genus, the species richness within the most speciose subfamily is remarkably similar across elevations both to the richness of all species (*R^2^* mean: 0.97) and to the richness of species in non-dominant subfamilies (Fig. 5b; *R^2^* mean: 0.81).
 Thus, the total species richness pattern is not simply a product of the most speciose subfamily.
 Rather, the dominant subfamily shows the same richness pattern as the remaining subfamilies.
-Furthermore, the richness pattern of each subfamily is often qualitatively similar to the overall richness pattern and to the pattern of the most speciose subfamily.
+Furthermore, the richness pattern of each subfamily is often qualitatively similar both to the overall richness pattern and to the pattern of the most speciose subfamily.

-Ant species richness patterns across elevations are not, therefore, driven by a single subtaxon, but rather emerge from the congruent, nested richness patterns of each genus and subfamily.
+Ant species richness patterns across elevations are not, therefore, driven by a single subtaxon, but rather emerge from the congruent, nested richness patterns of many genera and subfamilies.
 The richness pattern within each subtaxon tends to be broadly similar to that of the whole.
-Moreover, the number of genera and, to a lesser extent, the number of subfamilies tend to correspond with the number of species across elevations.
-This suggests that the key factors shaping the richness of ants across a given elevational gradient may act on the majority of ant taxa similarly, regardless of ecological differences.
+This suggests that the key factors shaping the richness of ants across a given elevational gradient may act on the majority of ant subtaxa similarly, regardless of ecological differences.
-Thus, while range sizes and changes in species composition are inherently tied to variation in species richness, they perhaps are not as directly relevant to richness patterns at the scale of elevational gradients.

 # Research gaps
+Because elevational richness patterns tend to differ primarily at the mountain base [@DF2010], sampling within the lowest 400m is critical to reliably detect the underlying pattern.
-Many hypotheses have been proposed as drivers of ant community structure, richness, and diversity along elevational gradients, ranging from current climate to area to competition to habitat structure **CITE**[@Pianka1966; @Willig2003].
-However, the consistent and reliable data needed to rigorously evaluate many of these hypotheses are lacking at a broad scale.
+Additionally, though a multitude of hypotheses have been proposed as drivers of ant community structure and diversity along elevational gradients [e.g., @LongColw2011; @Samson1997; @Botes2006], the data required to rigorously evaluate many of these hypotheses are lacking at a broad scale.
-Habitat complexity, and in particular vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
+In particular, habitat complexity, such as vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
 Such data have not been widely collected across elevational gradients with ant species data.
-Additionally, we know little of the basic biology for many species of ants.
+Further, we know little about the ranges and less about the basic natural history of many ant species [@Lanan2014].
 Dietary, foraging, and nesting habits can vary dramatically within a genus and even within a species [@HollWils1990].
-Understanding how biotic interactions, such as competition for space or food resources, and changes in their strength across elevations affect ant communities relies on thoroughly detailing behavior across a wide taxonomic variety of ant species.
+Understanding how biotic interactions and variation in their strength affect ant communities across elevations relies on thoroughly detailing behavior and interactions across a wide taxonomic variety of ant species.
-Finally, ant communities can vary substantially across seasons and years [@Bishop2014], variation that has rarely been accounted for.
+Ant communities can also vary substantially across seasons and years [@Bishop2014], variation that has rarely been accounted for.
 A greater focus on seasonal and annual fluctuations will inform mechanistic approaches to understanding patterns of ant communities.
 Finally, a recent phylogenetic analysis of tropical ants across elevations found that the ant communities were phylogenetically clustered, suggesting a strong role of environmental filtering [@Smith2014].
 Increased focus on phylogenetic patterns may help to disentangle the interplay of ecological and evolutionary processes in shaping ant communities [@Machac2011; @Smith2014].